www.ironjacamar.orgCommunity Documentation

 This configuration applies to all connection pools used by IronJacamar.

-The system property ironjacamar.leaklog
+The system property ironjacamar.leaklog can be used

 to have the leaks dumped out into a special file separate from the logging